VanshitAggarwal/Project_Create_a_token/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License. see the [License.md](License.md) file for details.